 In a study of GSCM boundaries and flow, Sarkis (2012) suggested that both Institutional Theory and RBV are applicable in understanding relationships and performance.
-Sarkis suggested that Institutional Theory is relevant in understanding the adoption of green practices due to external pressure whilst RBV is relevant to understanding the impact of the development of internal capabilities and resources.
-Given that manufacturers may be driven by institutional forces to implement sustainable practices and at the same time are constrained by their RBV-led resources and competencies, it is unclear how these two dimensions not only relate to each other but what performance outcomes of this interaction are for the organisation.
+Sarkis suggested that while Institutional Theory is relevant in understanding the adoption of green practices due to external pressure, whilst RBV is relevant to understanding the impact of the development of internal capabilities and resources.
+Given that manufacturers may be driven by institutional forces to implement sustainable practices but may also be subject to RBV-led resources and competencies, it is unclear how these two dimensions not only relate to each other but also to the performance outcomes of the organisation.
 Are both dimensions necessary for competitive advantage, or is one more dominant than the other?
-Given the ambiguity of the findings of previous studies regarding the relationship between sustainability and economic performance, and the suggestion by Zhu and Sarkis (2007) that manufacturers typically consider economic performance to be a key priority, this study examines economic performance from a set of variables that specifically relate to manufacturing performance.
-Not only has manufacturing performance not been studied from a sustainability perspective, it is important to note that for manufacturers, the actual performance of their manufacturing operations is one of the most important, if not the most important economic measure.
+Given the ambiguity of the findings of previous studies regarding the relationship between sustainability and economic performance and the suggestion by Zhu and Sarkis (2007) that manufacturers typically consider their economic performance to be a key priority, this study will examine economic performance from a specific set of variables that relate to manufacturing performance.
+Not only has manufacturing performance not been studied specifically from a sustainability perspective, it is important to note that for manufacturers, the actual performance of their manufacturing operations is one of the most important, if not the most important economic measure.
 It is also a direct outcome of their core competencies.